Excellent reading, listening, and writing skills in English.

 The final mark for this course is the weighted average of all test components.
 The written exam must be completed with a pass (5.50 and higher).

 Only those students who have participated in all parts of the lecture will be admitted to the resit.
 The resit consists of a written exam with open questions worth 100% of the course grade.

 Information concerning exam review meetings will be released alongside the exam results at the latest.
 Students may make an individual appointment with the instructor within 30 days of the announcement of the exam grades in order to view their exam.

-Deadlines and extensions: if you foresee that you will not be able to keep a deadline because of extenuating circumstances, contact your instructor well in advance (at least one week before the deadline).
+If you foresee that you will not be able to keep a deadline because of extenuating circumstances, contact your instructor in advance (at least one week before the deadline).
 For extensions beyond the end of the semester, please contact your instructor and the study coordinator and file a request with the Board of Examiners at least one week before the original deadline